Dimitar Tonev

-Dimitar Dimitrov Tonev (Димитър Тонев; born 15 October 2001) is a Bulgarian professional footballer who plays as a midfielder for First Professional Football League club Pirin Blagoevgrad on loan from Botev Plovdiv.
+Dimitar Dimitrov Tonev (Димитър Тонев; born 15 October 2001) is a Bulgarian professional footballer who plays as a midfielder for First League club Cherno More Varna.

 Club career

-On 19 October 2019, four days after his 18th birthday, Tonev made his senior debut for Botev Plovdiv, during their league defeat against Ludogorets, featuring 77 minutes in a 1–0 loss.
+On 19 October 2019, four days after his 18th birthday, Tonev made his senior debut for Botev Plovdiv during their league defeat against Ludogorets, playing 77 minutes in a 1–0 loss.
 On 13 January 2020, he signed his first professional contract with the club.
 On 4 March 2020, Tonev scored his first competitive goal for Botev in a 1–0 Bulgarian Cup third round victory over Botev Galabovo.
+In July 2023, he was loaned out to newly promoted Bulgarian team Krumovgrad.